whileseated/alternate_golf_holes/README.md

-# Golf Alternate Holes Routing
+# Routing Tool for Alternate Golf Holes

 A two-stage tool for designing and solving alternate golf hole routings.
 Map which greens are reachable from each tee, then find valid 18-hole sequences.